 📍Universal Studios Singapore, Sentosa Island

-Scheduled to open on December 12, 2025, ACC9SS:PAC-MAN Carnival in Sentosa will bring a golden age of gaming to life once more, through a series of games, live performances, and extremely covetable merchandise.
+ACC9SS:PAC-MAN Carnival in Sentosa will bring a golden age of gaming to life once more, through a series of games, live performances, and extremely covetable merchandise.
 If you’ve ever grabbed the joystick and navigated your way through that iconic maze, it’s one experience you’ll need to try.
 There’s even a New Year’s Eve celebration in the works, complete with a breathtaking fireworks display that’ll welcome 2026 in style.
+It runs until January 11, 2026.

 A free-to-enter Learning Gallery has launched at Singapore Art Museum until June 28, 2026.
 This cool new attraction invites people of all ages to explore contemporary art with the uninhabited curiosity and spirit of a child.
 The gallery features diverse artworks based on themes like home, nature, identity, and memory—encouraging playful, fearless explorations.
 Perfect place to wander from 10am to 7pm daily.